The Quantum Circuit

 • values (dict[Expr | str, Complex]) – Mapping between the variables and the replacing values.

-• remove_symbolic (bool) – If symbolic values should be replaced by their numeric counterpart.
+• remove_symbolic (bool) – Whether symbolic values should be replaced by their numeric counterparts.

 Returns